kamil5b/bev-fs-example/src/server/SERVER.md

                     └── index.ts      # GET/PATCH/DELETE /api/product/:id/progress/:progressId
 ```

+**Key concepts:**
-**Key concept:** Your folder structure IS your API routing structure.
-Each route location needs an `index.ts` file to handle requests.
+- Your folder structure in `router/` IS your API routing structure
+- Clean architecture layers: **Router → Handler → Service → Repository → DB**
+- Each handler delegates to the service layer, never directly accessing the store
+- This separation makes your code testable, maintainable, and scalable

 ## Getting Started